DareData/notion-style-editor/README.md

 <ins>Moreover.. the code is not minified yet, so 60% of the size will be reduced.
 Also remember about compression, which will also reduce the size of the package.</ins>
 https://github.com/Milkdown/milkdown/issues/389#issuecomment-1050468759

+### There is no documentation!
+How may I know, which props should I use?

+Documentation is missing, however feel free to contribute and create that one :)